xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 new entry, unwrap their own copy of the `Identity`, and wrap it again using the included public `RSA` key provided by the new auth server.
-The re-wrapped `Identity` is then saved as the wrapped key for the new entry and both auth servers are will be able to decrypt sessions.
+The re-wrapped `Identity` is then saved as the wrapped key for the new entry and both auth servers will be able to decrypt sessions.

-For KMS wrapped keys, auth servers may share access to the same key.
+When using KMS keystores, auth servers may share access to the same key.
 In that case, they will also share the same wrapped key which can be identified by the key ID.
-For HSMs integrated over PKCS#11, the auth server's host UUID is already attached to the key ID and will be used to determine access.
+For HSMs integrated over PKCS#11, the auth server's host UUID is attached to the key ID and will be used to determine access.

 ### Decryption and Replay